 - a baby board book

 - music CD

-We hope to offer more options in the future.
-In 2016 we created specialized kits with an Aboriginal focus that features books and music that are culturally sensitive.
+Kits are available with diversity in mind.
+In 2016 we created specialized kits with an Indigenous focus that features books and music that are culturally sensitive.

 How can I help?

 We are committed to ensuring the most vulnerable families benefit from this early literacy resource, and have created 1000 R2B kits each year with funding through donors.
 With the generous support of donors like you, we hope to grow this program so that one day every baby born in Surrey will receive a kit – that’s almost 5000 babies!
 Your gift will enable Surrey Libraries to meet the ever increasing early literacy needs of local families.